Devangana03092003/Cybersecurity-Challenge/README.md

    - TLS Version: The version of the TLS protocol used in the connection.
    - Server Name: The server name used in the SNI extension.
    - Certificate Details: The issuer, subject, and validity period of each certificate in the server's certificate chain.

-However, the code does not currently identify the correct certificate bundle or the supported cipher suites.
-To accomplish these objectives, you would need to modify the code to perform additional checks during the TLS handshake and potentially make additional connections to test different cipher suites.

-Please note that identifying the correct certificate bundle typically involves checking the certificate chain provided by the server against a set of trusted root certificates.
-This is usually handled automatically by the Go standard library when InsecureSkipVerify is set to false, as it is in your code.

-Identifying the supported cipher suites would involve making additional connections to the server with different cipher suites configured in the tls.Config struct and checking which ones are accepted.
-This could be a time-consuming operation and is typically not necessary unless you have specific security requirements.